 The idea for our garden occurred during a visit to the Wild Garden section of the Bodnant Garden, which is near Betws-y-coed, Wales, (which is in the Snowdonia National Park.)
 We enjoyed the created natural feel and we were convinced that this was a perfect model for a California garden.
-So in looking for land in 1987 to build our home, one of the critical features of the property was that it must have a gully that could be transformed into a natural garden.
+So in looking for land in 1987 to build our home, one of the property’s critical features was that it must have a gully that could be transformed into a natural garden.
 We found the land in the Santa Rosa Valley of Ventura County.

 We finished construction of our home in early 1991 and had mostly a large bare piece of property.
-There were just a few native bushes and one tree toward the back of the property, plus some plants we’d gotten at an earthday celebration in 1990 in Moorpark.
+There were just a few native bushes and one tree toward the back of the property, plus some plants we’d gotten at an Earthday celebration in 1990 in Moorpark.